RocketChat/docs-old/legal/privacy.md

 #### Content you provide

-When you use our Services you may provide content into that service (e.g. upload file)
+When you use our Services you may provide content into that service (e.g. upload file, send a message).

 #### Tracking &amp; Cookies Data